Exopy/exopy/docs/source/dev_guide/testing.rst

 Writing test using pytest
 -------------------------

-The library used for writing the tests for Ecpy is pytest.
+The library used for writing the tests for Exopy is pytest.
 Writing a test is as easy as creating a module whose name starts by 'test\_' and inside write functions themselves prefixed by 'test\_'.
 Inside a test function the correct behaviour of the program should be tested (using assertions as described in the